nwspk/2024.newspeak.house/docs/visit_us.md

 As fellow candidates, we warmly welcome you to visit us!

-### Why visit us?
+### How to engage with us?

-1. Come chat with the fellow candidates.
-You can check the [homepage](https://2024.newspeak.house/) to see our interests.
+**1. Come chat with the fellow candidates.** You can check the [homepage](https://2024.newspeak.house/) to see our interests.

-2. Co-work with us.
-Reach out to us through cohort@newspeak.house.
+**2. Co-work with us.** Reach out to us through cohort@newspeak.house.

-3. Attend events hosted at the Newspeak Hall.
-Visit the [events page](https://newspeak.house/events) for more information.
+**3. Attend events.** Visit the [events page](https://newspeak.house/events) for more information.

-4. Alternatively, we hold Ration Club dinners every wednesday night
+**4. Attend Ration Club dinners.** Every Wednesday evening, we or a community member cooks dinner for anyone who visits.
+Register through this [form](https://docs.google.com/forms/d/e/1FAIpQLSed58owWTnOqYI-zWoabBnayGZN9Yo0FXq-oqs-DzM3HuxdcA/viewform).

+### Where is Newspeak House?

+You can find us physically at:

+Newspeak House

+133-135 Bethnal Green Road

+London, England

+E2 7DG

+**Newspeak House is a mix-use space, so we ask guests to adhere to this code of conduct.**